BotYue/ELE-292-Lab-SU/Lab 4 Arduino I/Lab 4 Main Task 3.md

 #### :pencil2:  Report Item 3-3
 Open the Serial Monitor.
 Un-click “AutoScrolling”.
 Copy 10 consecutive output lines and paste them below.

+### ✅ Check Point 2 — Arduino Print Temperature

+- Return resistor, Arduino, TMP 36 sensor to their proper bins.
+- Place the blue workbench on the shelf in the correct order:
+  *(EECS 1–2, EECS 3–4, EECS 5–6, …)*